elm-community/elm-faq/index.md

-### How can I recover when elm-make fails with errors like "... openFile: does not exist"?
+### How can I recover when elm make fails with errors like "... openFile: does not exist"?

 That can happen when switching between elm versions.
 Try removing all of elm-stuff or just the build-artifacts: